Comparison principles for stochastic Volterra equations: Non-negativity preserving case

 and $\widetilde{g}_2 - \widetilde{g}_1 \geq 0$ is non-decreasing on $(0,\infty)$. \item[(ii)] $b_1(t,x) + h_1(t)\leq b_2(t,x) + h_2(t)$ holds for each $t \geq 0$ and $x \in \R$. \end{enumerate} \end{definition}

-This class of comparable input data is sufficiently rich to cover the most frequently used examples from applications, as shown at the end of this section.
+This class of comparable input data is sufficiently rich to cover the most frequently used examples from applications, as illustrated in Example \ref{example_frac_OU} and the discussion below.
 The following is our first result for non-negativity preserving kernels.

 \begin{theorem} Suppose that $(g_i,K,b_i,\sigma)$ with $i=1,2$ are comparable in the sense of Definition \ref{def: comparable}.
 Assume that there exists $\delta > 0$ with

 where $\overline{g}_i(t) = \sup_{s \in [t, T]}|g_i(s)|$, and that there exists $C > 0$ such that for a.a. $t\geq0$ and $x,y\in\R$,